Charles E W Bean, Diaries, AWM38 3DRL 606/19/1 - October - November 1915 - Part 3

 wiser, & everyone ws satisfied.

-At present F has - ∧Rhododendron
+At present F has [shorthand] Rhodo R &

-Hill 60 [shorthand] Left field guns do
+Hill 60 [shorthand] Let / field guns do

 tt work now.
-Eight Mtn guns were all
+Eight Mtn Guns were all

 they had to support / big push at first